emanuele-r/newspaper/README.md

-# newspaper
+# News Search and Sentiment Analysis
-Keyword News Searcher
+Search a "keyword" on the internet and find out the pubblic sentiment